Colm1711/tweet_sentiment-_analyzer/README.md

 ### Code

+- Email validation and password validation information on use of regular expression was sourced here[GeeksforGeeks](https://www.geeksforgeeks.org/password-validation-in-python/)

+- Regular expressions were taken from cheetsheet[MyGreatLearning](https://www.mygreatlearning.com/blog/regular-expression-in-python/)

+#### Libraries

-- I imported Tweepy library to help extend this project and to connect with the Twitter API [Tweepy](https://docs.tweepy.org/en/stable/)
+- Imported Tweepy library to help extend this project and to connect with the Twitter API [Tweepy](https://docs.tweepy.org/en/stable/)

 ### Content